C0mposer/Spyro-1-Practice-Rom/README.md

 - **TIMER ALWAYS** mode displays the timer on screen at all times.

 ### IL Mode:
 This setting lets you practice & time individual level runs for most categories!
-(SPREADSHEET FOR VORTEX & 120 COMING SOON!)
+[Click here to view the IL Spreadsheet](https://www.docs.google.com/spreadsheets/d/1FLkc8-dGTO4jJhAi5nDrhm0h6qlVflPlAIlXAYEylsg/edit#gid=1140931951)

 - Once you enter/re-fly in to a level, a timer will keep track of its time starting the first frame the HUD starts coming down from the fly in.
 - Once you leave through a vortex/through the pause menu, it will then stop the first frame the HUD for the "RETURNING HOME" text starts coming down in the loading screen.